The early years are the right time to begin developing physical literacy.

 Share this handout with other early years educators and teachers.
 Introduce them to Active for Life and the world of physical literacy.

 Follow Active for Life on social media to get the latest bulletins and connect with other physical literacy advocates:

 Sign up for our monthly newsletter

-Stay on top of the latest stories by signing up for our monthly e-newsletter.
-We’ve also got a bi-annual newsletter for educators, teachers, and coaches.
+Stay on top of the latest stories by signing up for our monthly newsletter.
+When you sign up, you can also choose to receive our special bi-annual newsletter for educators, coaches and health champions.